Hargrave Military Academy: Post-graduate basketball

-The Tigers have won three National Prep Championships since a formal tournament began in the mid 2000’s.
-The program has produced hundreds of players that went on to play NCAA Division 1 basketball, and 26 that have gone on to play in the National Basketball Association.
-The program has also been a breeding ground for college coaches, as many former head coaches and assistants have ascended through the ranks at the NCAA Division 1 level.
-The Hargrave Military Academy basketball program was named “Program of the Decade” by RealGM in 2012 after a study showing that Hargrave produced more successful college basketball players than any other prep school or high school in the nation.
+The Tigers have won three National Prep Championships since a formal tournament began in the mid-2000s.
+The program has produced hundreds of players that went on to play NCAA Division I basketball, and 26 that have gone on to play in the National Basketball Association.
+The program has also been a breeding ground for college coaches, as many former head coaches and assistants have ascended through the ranks at the NCAA Division I level.
+The Hargrave Military Academy basketball program was named "Program of the Decade" by RealGM in 2012 after a study showing that Hargrave produced more successful college basketball players than any other prep school or high school in the nation.
 The program was also featured on a season 2 episode of CNN's Inside Man.